flowcontrol12/docu/docs/04-User Guide/07-Configuration/01-General Settings/03-Maintenance Mode.md

 description: Maintenance Mode
 ---

-This menu [Configuration>General Settings >**Maintenance Mode**] can be used to assign temporary controlled support access to the system via SSH protocol.
+The [**Configuration>General Settings >Maintenance Mode**] menu can be used to assign temporary controlled support access to the system via SSH protocol.

 ![image-20230906091058946](assets_03-Maintenance%20Mode/image-20230906091058946.png)

-In the first step, to open a connection via SSH, you need to run the Chalange Responce process.
+In the first step, to open a connection via SSH protocol, you need to run the Challenge Response process.

 To do this, copy the code from the `Challange` field and send it to Sycope support.
-Then, support will send back a new code, which you should enter in the `Response` field.
-Pressing the `Verify` button will start the process of verification and launching the SSH service on the system on which the Sycope application is installed.
+Then, support will send back a new code which you should enter in the `Response` field.
+Pressing the `Verify` button will start the process of verification and launching the SSH service on the system in which the Sycope application is installed.

 ![image-20230906100603238](assets_03-Maintenance%20Mode/image-20230906100603238.png)

-To open an SSH tunnel it is necessary to click the `Connect` button.
+To open an SSH tunnel, it is necessary to click the `Connect` button.

 ![image-20230906095939697](assets_03-Maintenance%20Mode/image-20230906095939697.png)

 The connection is established using TCP protocol on port 443 to the AWS instance (supportaccess.sycope.com).

-After a successful connection, you will see the message "Remote tunnel opened successfully" and under the `Disconnect` you will see the value Connection ID.
+After a successful connection, you will see a "Remote tunnel opened successfully" message and under the `Disconnect` button you will see the Connection ID value.

 ![image-20230906100036927](assets_03-Maintenance%20Mode/image-20230906100036927.png)